Author: Adam Simmons

 Although not necessarily widely applicable to larger screens, OLEDs can be flexible and/or transparent.
 This allows them to be used for certain specialist applications as explored in the previous section.

-Unlike the advantages the disadvantages are not so numerous and are, for the most part, currently being rectified.
 The largest problem facing manufacturers is that organic materials used in OLED displays degrade over time, like any organic matter.
 The most troublesome element of this degradation is that blue-emissive pixels degrade more rapidly than their red and green counterparts.
 This could potentially lead to colour balance issues over time and is of great concern for PC monitors due to how frequently they would be used (unlike a small smartphone screen, for example, which spends most of its time on standby).
+There are also concerns over image retention.
+This is where static content is displayed for an extended period of time and can be seen as an ‘afterimage’ for a while even when the content displayed should have changed.
+For frequently changing content (i.e. TV viewing) this isn’t generally of such concern, but for PC usage it certainly is.

 Samsung curved OLED TV